 Can (or Should) We Read Anything Into the Statistics?

 Before the stats, let me make a few caveats clear.
 One, I’m not a statistician or very good with numbers.
 Second, all of the numbers are just the numbers available on the AHL’s site.
 They don’t take into account double attendance, people who would attend an NHL game over an AHL game, or other variables.
 It other words, should we read much into these numbers?
 Probably not but they reveal at least one important thing.

-Here’s the average (per game) attendance for the three teams with AHL rank and an NHL rank based on adding up the three averages.
-Secondly here’s the total attendance for the three teams as well as the NHL ranks based on sum total.
+Here’s the average (per game) attendance for the three teams with AHL rank and an NHL rank based on adding up the three averages and the total attendance for the three teams as well as the NHL ranks based on sum total.

-The most striking thing out of all these numbers is the fact that Hartford’s attendance has been falling since 2005 even though they made the Articleseason every year but last year.
-Springfield, the weakest of the three markets, hasn’t reached the playoffs since 2003 and they’re attendance probably reflects that fact.
+The most striking thing out of all these numbers is the fact that Hartford’s attendance has been falling since 2005 even though they made the playoffs every year but last year.
+Springfield, the weakest of the three markets, hasn’t reached the playoffs since 2003 and their attendance probably reflects that fact.
 Bridgeport has been in the middle of the two teams, missing the playoffs in 2006-07 and 2007-08.
-Adding up all the numbers the three teams combined rank out of the league for average and total attendance, something not surprising.

 Is Hartford Going to get the NHL back?